 Vitamin C has a ton of benefits including promoting a healthy immune system.
 Bitter melon has a ton of vitamin C in it(source).
 Eating the bitter melon will give you the most vitamin C but some will be present in the tea as well.

 May Help Maintain Better Eyesight

-Bitter melon contains alpha-carotene, and beta-carotene, two compounds are known to help improve and maintain good retina health.
-It also contains zeaxanthin and lutein that can help protect the eyes against free radicals and damage from blue light(source).
+Bitter melon contains alpha-carotene, and beta-carotene, two compounds known to help improve and maintain good retina health.
+It also contains zeaxanthin and lutein which can help protect the eyes against free radicals and damage from blue light(source).